Amazon EC2 instance root device volume - Amazon Elastic Compute Cloud

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Amazon EC2 instance root device volume
+Amazon EC2 instance root volume

-For more information about the device names Amazon EC2 uses for your root volumes, see Device names on Linux instances.
+We reserve specific device names for root volumes.
+For more information, see Device names on Linux instances.

 You can launch an instance from either an instance store-backed AMI or an Amazon EBS-backed AMI.
 The description of an AMI includes which type of AMI it is; you'll see the root device referred to in some places as either ebs (for Amazon EBS-backed) or instance store (for instance store-backed).
 This is important because there are significant differences between what you can do with each type of AMI.
 For more information about these differences, see Storage for the root device.
+We recommend that you use AMIs backed by Amazon EBS, because these instances launch faster and use persistent storage.

 Amazon EBS-backed instances

-Instances that use Amazon EBS for the root device automatically have an Amazon EBS volume attached.
+Instances that use Amazon EBS for the root volume automatically have an Amazon EBS volume attached.
 When you launch an Amazon EBS-backed instance, we create an Amazon EBS volume for each Amazon EBS snapshot referenced by the AMI you use.
 You can optionally use other Amazon EBS volumes or instance store volumes, depending on the instance type.

 If an Amazon EBS-backed instance fails, you can restore your session by following one of these methods: